Revèl France - A Market town in the South of France that comes alive on Saturday

 If you are tempted to visit Revel and the Saint-Ferréol lake, you could stay in one of the hotels, Auberges or Airbnbs that are in and around the area.
 Over the years, I've had the fortune to stay in an array of hotels, apartments and various forms of accommodation while travelling.
 For the majority of travellers, I recommend Booking.com - yes there are hotel comparison websites such as Trivago and Kayak.
 However, from my years of travel experience, I've discovered both of these comparison websites do not have all the hotels, hostels and apartments listed.
 The reasons behind this could be some premises simply do not pay the comparison sights a fee or the reason could be something else.
 If you know of the reason do leave a comment below.
 However, I have discovered no matter what the location Booking.com will 9/10ths of the time have the most competitive deal and generally the most choice.
 However, if you are super keen to get the best deal- use Booking.com, Kayak, Trivago, Lastminute.com and Hotels.com in separate browser windows.

 An alternative which I do recommend for your accommodation is Airbnb.
 The city authorities still allow Airbnb in the city (it hasn't been banned just yet).
 I've booked a number of apartments via Airbnb.
 If you have not used them before (you have probably been living under a rock).
 But if you use this referral link you will get many Dollars or Euros off your first booking and I'll get a very small referral kickback.
+I'm an Airbnb host as well as a frequent Airbnb traveller.
+I love Airbnb because not only does it make travelling more affordable but it also allows you to stay off the beaten track.
+Staying with a local or in your own cottage is far more unique than staying in a generic hotel you could find anywhere in the world.
+Use the map below to search for the perfect Airbnb stay within walking or driving distance of Revel.

 I hope you have a great time in Revèl France should you visit.
 I am not sponsored by the French Government or any Travel Group, I simply have written this post as I enjoy travelling.
 Please do check out this blog for more independent travel ideas and my YouTube Channel.